EmelieMarkkanen/p5-garden-diary/README.md

 GitHub project board and issues played a significant role in this process, allowing for the creation of user stories and their organization in the to-do, in progress and done sections.
 As work began, these tasks were moved from the to-do section, to the in-progress section and later to the done section when completed, providing an efficient way to track progress and manage tasks.

-Garden diaries consists of a number of user stories, labled to keep them easily organized.
+Garden diaries consists of a number of user stories, labeled to keep them easily organized.
 User stories were sorted into iterations, Milestones, that were used to structure and allocate the work as the project went on.
 Issues that wont be finished for this projects deadline is added to the [Garden diaries backlog](https://github.com/EmelieMarkkanen/p5-garden-diary/milestone/5).

 - [User stories](https://github.com/EmelieMarkkanen/p5-garden-diary/issues?q=is%3Aopen+is%3Aissue)
 - [Milestones](https://github.com/EmelieMarkkanen/p5-garden-diary/milestones)